codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 {:/}

 #### Codefresh Control Plane
 The Codefresh Control Plane is the SaaS component in the platform.
-External to the entperise firewall, it does not have direct communication with the Codefresh Runtime, Codefresh Clients, or the customer's organizational systems.
+External to the enterprise firewall, it does not have direct communication with the Codefresh Runtime, Codefresh Clients, or the customer's organizational systems.
 The Codefresh Application Proxy and the Codefresh Clients communicate with the Codefresh Control Plane to retrieve the required information.

 The Codefresh Control Plane: